 She struggled for years with extra baby weight and how to make her self-care a priority.

-Amanda works full-time and is on the road 4-5 days a week, every week, with regular late nights to meet client deadlines.
+Jane works full-time and is on the road 4-5 days a week, every week, with regular late nights to meet client deadlines.

 She knows what good nutrition looks like, but finds it challenging to make good choices on the road and at home given her demanding career in client service.